allgebrist/airmedfoundation-terminal/README.md

 **Edit config/datastores.js**

-Change values to conect to postgreSQL.
+Change values to connect to postgreSQL.
 In order to install postgreSQL, you can run the following command in the terminal:
 ```
 docker-compose up -d
 ```